top of page

 What we do know is that fMRI data displays a difference in how an aphantasic's mind works compared to a visualizer's.
 Yet what does this tell us about the benefits of a visual imagination or lack there of?

 Answering this question for oneself is definitely a challenge.
 Research is still sparse and our understanding of the visual imagination in general is constantly growing.
-This makes self diagnosis tricky.
+This makes self diagnosis of aphantasia tricky.
 How does one step outside ones own thought-life to know for sure that they indeed are experiencing aphantasia?

 One question to ask is this: do you only experience thought in words?
 If so, you may be aphantasic.